-NSU was founded in 1873 in the small town of Neckarsulm at the union of the Neckar and Sulm rivers in the German state of Baden-Württemberg.
-Like many early automakers, the company started off in a very different field: in this case, sewing and knitting machines.
+NSU was founded in 1873 in the small town of Neckarsulm, at the union of the Neckar and Sulm rivers in the German state of Baden-Württemberg.
+Like many early automakers, the company started off in a very different field, in this case sewing and knitting machines.
 (NSU was originally an acronym for Neckarsulm Strickmachinen Union, Neckarsulm Sewing Machine Co.)
 NSU started building motorcycles in 1901 and automobiles in 1905, followed a few years later by trucks.

 Although the company produced some successful and rather sporty cars in the 1920s, the onset of the Depression led NSU to sell its automotive business to Fiat (which used the NSU-Fiat brand into the mid-1930s) and focus exclusively on motorcycles and motorbikes.
 It was not until the mid-1950s that NSU once again turned its attention to automobiles, introducing the NSU Prinz in 1957.
 While NSU had offered four- and six-cylinder cars back in the 1920s, the Prinz was a rear-engined mini-car powered by a decidedly motorcycle-like air-cooled, two-cylinder engine.

 The full-size model, which was presented to NSU’s managing board in May 1964, was very close to the eventual production model in shape, but not dimensions.
 After considering the car’s likely cost, Von Heydekampf and the board selected a loftier target than the Taunus: the executive car market occupied by the likes of the Mercedes W110 (200/230) and BMW Neue Klasse sedans.
-To compete in that segment, the Typ 80 would be scaled up in size, weight, and price, eventually rising from 8,000 to more than 14,000 DM (about $3,500).
+To compete in that segment, the Typ 80 would be scaled up in size, weight, and price, the latter eventually rising from 8,000 to more than 14,000 DM (about $3,500).

 You’ll note that we haven’t yet said a word about the Typ 80’s most significant and unusual feature, its rotary engine.
-However, even with a completely conventional powertrain, the Typ 80 would have been a very ambitious step for NSU, comparable to Honda proceeding directly from the original 1972 Civic to the six-cylinder Legend.
+However, even with a completely conventional powertrain, the Typ 80 would have been a very ambitious step for NSU, analogous to Honda proceeding directly from the original 1972 Civic to the six-cylinder Legend.
 BMW, of course, had developed its Neue Klasse sedans after several years of focusing on motorcycles and mini-cars, but BMW had also built larger, more prestigious cars like the 502, 503, and 507 throughout the fifties and early sixties (albeit not in large numbers).
 By contrast, NSU hadn’t built anything like a luxury car in more than 30 years.

-Moving the project so far upmarket would have been a gamble no matter what, but what elevated it from bold marketing move to Citroën-like, cliff-diving audacity was the Typ 80’s intended engine, NSU’s greatest and riskiest asset: the brainchild of inventor Felix Wankel.
+Moving the project so far upmarket would have been a gamble no matter what, but what elevated it from bold marketing move to Citroën-like cliff-diving audacity was the Typ 80’s intended engine, NSU’s greatest and riskiest asset: the brainchild of inventor Felix Wankel.

 We talked about the development and workings of the Wankel rotary engine in last year’s article on the early Mazda rotaries, but here is a recap for those joining us late.